Performance, Scalability, and Troubleshooting

 5. Click on Environment, you will see a field for REQUESTS_PER_SECOND, change the value in the field to 75 and click the Save button at the bottom.

 7. On the left side navigation menu click on Virtualization and then VirtualMachines.
-Select the windows-vms project in the center column.
+Select the webapp-vms project in the center column.
 You should see three virtual machines: winweb01, winweb02, and database.

 At this point in the lab only database and winweb01 should be powered on.
 If they are off, please power them on now.
 Do not power on winweb02 for the time being.